Economy of Colombia: Corruption

-Corruption in public management in Colombia is widespread and structural in nature.
+Corruption in Colombia is widespread and structural in nature.
 This situation generates losses for the country estimated at 15 billion dollars.
 Colombia has not escaped the scandals involving millions of dollars in bribes from the Brazilian construction company Odebrecht, as well as the Cartagena refinery, a case of embezzlement of public funds that came to light in 2016 and involved members of the governments of Álvaro Uribe (2002–2010) and Juan Manuel Santos (2010–2018).